Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 ![impostor](https://media.giphy.com/media/65FByuqgFNodi9wrcI/giphy.gif)

-As I'd said, I've coding for 4 years and maybe it is not alone, but it maybe does not matter how good you become in something, you will be having doubts about yourself time to time.
+As I'd said, I've coding for 4 years and maybe it is not a lot.
+But belive me, it maybe does not matter how good you become in something, you will be having doubts about yourself time to time.

-I do not have really and advice on this, I mean, I dont feal event sure of writting this blog post.
-But let me tell you something, every time I feel this impostor syndrom is tackling me, and I feed that I'm not at good as people belive (Boss, coworkers, even love ones), at the end, everything goes well!
+I do not have really and advice on this, I mean, I don't feal event sure of writting this blog post.
+But let me tell you something, every time I feel this impostor syndrom is tackling me, and I feel that I'm not at good as people belive (Boss, coworkers, even love ones), at the end, everything goes well!

 So, keep walking!
 Belive in youself, be patient.